-Pressing the SELECT key when this menu item is shown will prompt you to confirm that you are updating the firmware.
+Pressing the SELECT key when this menu item is shown will prompt you to confirm that you want to update the firmware.
 Doing this will erase the current firmware.
 To proceed, press the SELECT key one more time.
 The front panel display will show a message indicating that the router is waiting for you to upload new firmware.
 See section 4.2 for more information on updating the firmware.

-CHAPTER 4: TECHNICAL DESCRIPTION TABLE OF CONTENTS
+CHAPTER 4: TECHNICAL DESCRIPTION